antonioyv502/Digital-Lock-System/README.md

 - Resettable FSM using a `reset` signal
 - `y` output (e.g., LED) goes HIGH when unlocked
 - Verified with a comprehensive testbench and waveform simulation
+- Hardware implementation in PSoC Creator behaves exactly like the Verilog simulation

 ## FSM States and Transitions